-Fine wine increases and decreases in value over time.
-It is similar in this way to gold, oil, sugar and coffee - the long-standing mainstays of commodity investment.
+The financial value of fine wine increases and decreases in value over time.
+Wine is similar in this way to gold, oil, sugar and coffee - the long-standing mainstays of commodity investment.
 Wine prices react much more slowly to social and economic forces, so predicting changes in wine value is more straightforward than for other investment commodities.
 Although the subtle mechanics of wine investment differ somewhat from more traditional commodities, the basic investment principle remains the same: buy low, sell high.
 Fine wine is a simple, slow-burn investment, and a relatively secure one, provided that reliable storage conditions are arranged (see Wine Storage).
 Below is a summary of the key factors that govern wine prices.

 As with all luxury items, 'supply and demand' is a significant factor in determining wine prices.
 Scarcity is a highly effective catalyst for a wine's market value, provided the wine has an existing reputation to build on.
 Salient examples include Domaine de la Romanee-Conti's eponymous Romanee-Conti and La Tache Grand Cru wines, 'microchateau' merlot Le Pin from Pomerol, and Napa Valley's Screaming Eagle.
 In 2012, when the first vintage of Screaming Eagle Sauvignon Blanc was released, just 600 bottles were released to an exclusive mailing list.
 The release price was $250 per bottle, making it the most expensive Sauvignon Blanc on earth.
 The wine instantly (and controversially) attracted secondary market prices in excess of US$2,000 per bottle.
 Full story here.